Optimal Rates of (Locally) Differentially Private Heavy-tailed Multi-Armed Bandits: RELATED WORK

-Private and robust estimation has drawn much attention in recent years. \cite{barber2014privacy} provided the first study on private mean estimation for distributions with bounded moment, which is extended by \cite{kamath2020private,liu2021robust,brunel2020propose} recently.
+Private and robust estimation has drawn much attention in recent years. \citet{barber2014privacy} provided the first study on private mean estimation for distributions with bounded moment, which is extended by \citet{kamath2020private,brunel2020propose,liu2021robust} recently.
 However, all of them need to assume the underlying distribution has the second-order moment, while in this paper we only need to assume the reward distributions have the $(1+v)$-th moment for some $v\in (0, 1]$.
-Moreover, all of these work only focus on the central DP model and offline setting and it is unknown whether they could be extended to the stream setting.
+Moreover, all of these works only focus on the central DP model and offline setting, and it is generally unclear whether they could be extended to the stream setting.
 Thus, our problem is more general.
-Besides the mean estimation problem, recently \cite{wang2020differentially} studied Differentially Private Stochastic Convex Optimization with heavy-tailed data.
-However, it still needs to assume the distribution of gradient has second-order moment and cannot be used to the stream setting.
+In addition to the mean estimation problem, recently \citet{wang2020differentially} studied differentially private stochastic convex optimization with heavy-tailed data, while their work still requires to assume the distribution of gradient has second-order moment and cannot be used to the stream setting.

-\section{Preliminaries}
+\section{PRELIMINARIES}

+In this section, we present some preliminaries for MAB with heavy-tailed rewards and differential privacy.